entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Smithson, T. R. (1982).
 The cranial morphology of *Greererpeton burkemorani* Romer (Amphibia: Temnospondyli). *Zoological Journal of the Linnean Society*, 76(1), 29–90.

+Elliott, D. K., & Taber, T. (1981).
+Paleoecology of the vertebrate fauna of the Bluefield Formation (Mauch Chunk Group) of southeastern West Virginia. *Geological Society of America Abstracts with Programs*, 13(7), 445.

+Godfrey, S. J. (1989).
+The postcranial skeletal anatomy of the Carboniferous tetrapod *Greererpeton burkemorani* Romer, 1969. *Philosophical Transactions of the Royal Society of London.
+Series B, Biological Sciences*, 323(1213), 75–133.

+Holmes, R. (1984).
+The Carboniferous amphibian *Proterogyrinus scheelei* Romer, and the early evolution of tetrapods. *Philosophical Transactions of the Royal Society of London.
+Series B, Biological Sciences*, 306(1130), 431–524.

+Mickle, K. E. (2018).
+A new lower actinopterygian fish from the Upper Mississippian Bluefield Formation of West Virginia, USA. *PeerJ*, 6, e5533. https://doi.org/10.7717/peerj.5533

+Romer, A. S. (1969).
+A temnospondylous labyrinthodont from the Lower Carboniferous. *Kirtlandia*, 6, 1–20.

+Romer, A. S. (1970).
+A new anthracosaurian labyrinthodont, *Proterogyrinus scheelei*, from the Lower Carboniferous. *Kirtlandia*, 10, 1–15.

+Stamm, (2013).
+[Reference details not provided in your text; please paste the full citation so I can format it consistently.]

+Thomson, K. S. (1965).
+On the relationships of certain Carboniferous Dipnoi: with descriptions of four new forms. *Proceedings of the Royal Society of Edinburgh.
+Section B. Biology*, 69(3–4), 221–245.

+Turner, S., & Burrow, C. J. (2011).
+A Lower Carboniferous (Viséan) chondrichthyan fauna from the Connors Arch, Queensland. *Memoirs of the Association of Australasian Palaeontologists*, 41, 241–264.